Icinga/icinga2/doc/2-getting-started.md

 Web interfaces and other Icinga addons are able to send commands to Icinga 2 through the external command pipe.

-You can enable the External Command Pipe using icinga2-enable-feature:
+You can enable the External Command Pipe using icinga2 feature enable:

-    # icinga2-enable-feature command
+    # icinga2 feature enable command

 After that you will have to restart Icinga 2: